MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/graphics-display-health-percent-devices-with-display-issues-resume-from-low-power.md

 ### Final calculation

-Percent of machines that experienced display issues when resuming from low power = number of machines with display issues / total machines
+*Percent of machines that experienced display issues when resuming from low power = Number of machines with display issues / Total machines*